Per diem is a Latin phrase that means “per day or each day.”

 - Per Diem work may not offer stable pay

-- May need to manage expenses
+- You may need to manage expenses more wisely

-As you can see Per Diem pay offers a lot for those who enjoy flexibility, travel and diversity.
+As you can see, per diem pay offers a lot for those who enjoy flexibility, travel, and diversity.

 It also allows employees to earn extra money beyond their regular salary.

 However, for those who rely exclusively on per diem pay, it’s not always a reliable source of income.

 It’s especially true in industries that don’t need many per diem workers.